-- Developmental delay
+- Developmental delay.

-- Abnormal attachment between a child and parent/carer e.g. anxious, indiscriminate or no attachment
+- Abnormal attachment between a child and parent/carer e.g. anxious, indiscriminate or no attachment.

-- Aggressive behaviour towards others
+- Aggressive behaviour towards others.

-- Child scapegoated within the family
+- Child scapegoated within the family.

-- Frozen watchfulness, particularly in pre-school children
+- Frozen watchfulness, particularly in pre-school children.

-- Low self-esteem and lack of confidence
+- Low self-esteem and lack of confidence.

-- Withdrawn or seen as a 'loner' difficulty relating to others
+- Withdrawn or seen as a 'loner' difficulty relating to others.

-- Over-reaction to mistakes
+- Overreaction to mistakes.

-- Fear of new situations
+- Fear of new situations.

-- Inappropriate emotional responses to painful situations
+- Inappropriate emotional responses to painful situations.

-- Neurotic behaviour (e.g. rocking, hair twisting, thumb sucking)
+- Neurotic behaviour (e.g. rocking, hair twisting, thumb sucking).

-- Self-harm
+- Self-harm.

-- Fear of parents being contacted
+- Fear of parents being contacted.

-- Extremes of passivity or aggression
+- Extremes of passivity or aggression.

-- Drug/solvent abuse
+- Drug/solvent abuse.

-- Chronic running away
+- Chronic running away.

-- Compulsive stealing
+- Compulsive stealing.

-- Low self-esteem
+- Low self-esteem.

-- Air of detachment 'don't care' attitude
+- Air of detachment 'don't care' attitude.

-- Social isolation does not join in and has few friends
+- Social isolation does not join in and has few friends.

-- Depression, withdrawal
+- Depression, withdrawal.

-- Behavioural problems e.g. aggression, attention seeking, hyperactivity, poor attention
+- Behavioural problems e.g. aggression, attention seeking, hyperactivity, poor attention.

-- Low self-esteem, lack of confidence, fearful, distressed, anxious
+- Low self-esteem, lack of confidence, fearful, distressed, anxious.

-- Poor peer relationships including withdrawn or isolated behaviour
+- Poor peer relationships including withdrawn or isolated behaviour.

-Indicators in the parent
+Indicators in the parent:

-- Domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse - Abnormal attachment to child e.g. overly anxious or disinterest in the child - Scapegoats one child in the family - Imposes inappropriate expectations on the child e.g. prevents the child's developmental exploration or learning, or normal social interaction through overprotection - Wider parenting difficulties may (or may not) be associated with this form of abuse
+- Domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse. - Abnormal attachment to child e.g. overly anxious or disinterest in the child. - Scapegoats one child in the family. - Imposes inappropriate expectations on the child e.g. prevents the child's developmental exploration or learning, or normal social interaction through overprotection. - Wider parenting difficulties may, or may not, be associated with this form of abuse.

-Indicators of in the family/environment
+Indicators of in the family/environment:

-- Lack of support from family or social network - Marginalised or isolated by the community - History of mental health, alcohol or drug misuse or domestic violence - History of unexplained death, illness or multiple surgery in parents and/or siblings of the family - Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+- Lack of support from family or social network. - Marginalised or isolated by the community. - History of mental health, alcohol or drug misuse or domestic violence. - History of unexplained death, illness or multiple surgery in parents and/or siblings of the family. - Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement.